Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 South Carolina: An employer may be held liable for some reckless or intentional action on the part of the employer.
 One may bypass the workers’ compensation system and sue their employer in court for a full range of damages, including punitive damages, pain and suffering, and mental anguish under certain circumstances.

 North Carolina: The only exception to the exclusivity provision of the North Carolina Workers’ Compensation Act is an exception for intentional misconduct by an employer, which is a narrow exception and is ultimately tantamount to an intentional tort and has only been applied in the most egregious cases.
-Exposure to dangerous substances or coming into contact with dead bodies as part of an employee’s job would unlikely fit within this exception unless such exposure and resulting injury is predicated on the employer’s intentional misconduct.
+Exposure to dangerous substances or coming into contact with dead bodies as part of an employee’s job would unlikely fit within this exception unless such expose and resulting injury is predicated on the employer’s intentional misconduct.

 Georgia: Employees are limited to damages available under the state workers’ compensation law, and they cannot sue their employer outside of the workers’ compensation process for punitive or other damages.